DabneyV/osticket-prereqs/README.md

 </p>
 <p>
-Now I will download all files necessary for installation.
+Here I have downloaded all files necessary for installation.
 (PHP Manager, MySQL) And configure IIS, register PHP, and then download osTicket.
 The reult is a successful intallation.
 </p>
 <br />